rhaeguard/rhaeguard.github.io/posts/thoughts-on-software-development-practices.md

  - Performance matters.
 As developers, it is professional to deliver a product that is performant.
 That is what we're being paid to do.
  - Measure the performance.
 Data-driven decisions should be preferred over intuition whenever possible.
  - Give visual feedback on any action the user performs in the UI.
 If the payment was successful, show the user that it was successful.
  - Do not generalize off of a single use case.
-You can literally fit an infinite number of lines through a single point.
+You can literally fit an infinite number of lines through a single point (see: [Semantic Compression by Casey Muratori](https://caseymuratori.com/blog_0015)).
  - Do not overengineer.
 If a `boolean` flag works fine in the current use case, use that.
 "Futureproofing" is a good concept but it often fails to deliver what it promises.
 Do not try to solve a problem that does not exist.
 Solve for your current problem.
  - Keep things simple.
 Simple does not mean trivial.
 It means doing only what you need to do.
 Casey Muratori has [an excellent lecture](https://youtu.be/Ge3aKEmZcqY) on this.
  - Code duplication is okay.